xudongmao/xudongmao.github.io/_pages/about.md

 About
 ======
 I am currently an associate professor at Xiamen University and a member of [Media Analytics and Computing Laboratory](https://mac.xmu.edu.cn/index.htm).
-I completed my Ph.D. at City University of Hong Kong, advised by [Prof. Qing Li](https://www4.comp.polyu.edu.hk/~csqli/) and my B.Eng. at Nankai University.
+I completed my Ph.D. at City University of Hong Kong advised by [Prof. Qing Li](https://www4.comp.polyu.edu.hk/~csqli/) and my B.Eng. at Nankai University.
 My research interests are in the areas of generative adversarial networks, image-to-image translation, and computer vision.

 Email: xudong.xdmao@gmail.com